Nyukaa/fullstackopen/BlogList_5-23/backend/readme.md

-# ✏️ BlogList Backend – Full Stack (Part 4)
+# ✏️ BlogList Backend – Testing (Full Stack)

 This project is part of the **Full Stack Open 2024** course (University of Helsinki).
-The goal is to build a backend for a **BlogList application**, including user management, authentication, and blog CRUD operations.
+The backend has been tested extensively with **Node built-in test runner**, **Supertest**, and custom test helpers to ensure correct behavior of blog operations and user authentication.

 ---

+### **1️⃣ Unit Tests – Helper Functions**

+Located in utils/list_helper.js

+### 2️⃣ Integration Tests – Blog API

+Located in tests/blog_api.test.js token_api.test.js and tests/user_api.test.js:

+---

 ## 📚 Description

-The BlogList backend allows:

-- User registration and authentication
-- JWT-based login for secure operations
+The tests cover:

 - CRUD operations for blogs
-- Blogs are linked to users (each blog belongs to a user)
-- Users can delete only their own blogs
+- Blog likes management
+- User creation and authentication
-- Token-based authorization ensures secure creation and deletion
+- Token-based authorization
-- Validation and error handling for blogs and users
-- Tests ensure the backend works as expected
+- Utility functions for blog analysis (total likes, favorite blog, most blogs, most likes)

+All tests use a **separate test database** to avoid affecting production data.
+Before each test, the database is cleared for a clean state.

 ---